 - Write training programs and prepare teaching plan and course materials

-- Deliver training courses using different instructional techniques
+- Deliver training courses online or in person using different learning methodologies

 - Set up equipment and training space

 - Direct structured learning experiences online

 - Evaluate effectiveness of the program and adjust as needed

 - Schedule classes, coordinate enrollment and do other administrative tasks

 The educational background of development specialists varies.
 Most companies look for a combination of information technology skills and industry work experience.
 Some prefer candidates with a bachelor's degree.

 Areas of specialization include training and development, human resources, education, management science or instructional design.
 Graphic design skills are a plus for e-learning.
 Many colleges offer two- and four-year programs or specialized training courses.